How to Ace a Job Interview or Business Presentation

 What you SHOULD do is ask questions throughout the interview – it’s a two-way street, remember.
 Don’t wait until the end!

 If you run out of time for a Q&A

 WRONG: We’re out of time but if you have any questions, I’ll leave my business cards here on the table for you to get in touch.

 RIGHT: I have a question for you: If we could solve just ONE problem in your business that would have a giant impact on your day to day, what would it be?
 Oh darn it, I’ve just been told we’re out of time.
 OK, here’s what I want you to do: When you leave this room, go grab a coffee and biscuit from the table outside – they’re free, grab a handful [WINK, CHEEKY GRIN] – and come and sit with me in the lounge.
 Genuine invitation.
 If you have to run, come and hand me your business card and I’ll get in touch this week for us to have a quick conversation.

-As you can see, my clients are having FANTASTIC results with my interview and presentation skills coaching.
-If you, too, want to learn how to be unforgettable – for all the right reasons – in interviews and presentations, book yourself in for a free 30 minute consultation right here.
+As you can see, my clients are having FANTASTIC results.
+If you, too, want to learn how to be unforgettable – for all the right reasons – in interviews and presentations, find out more about my new, low-cost, self-study course Interview-Ready…